BIQSDRIVE/php-tech-test/README.md

 #### Work description:

-* conversion of an XML file to a JSON file.
+* conversion of an XML file (data/input/data.xml) to a JSON file.
-* the xml file contains country names and an additional count field.
+* the xml file contains country names and an additional count field for each country.
 * a country can appear multiple times in the XML document.
 * the JSON file needs to contain a sum of the count values (= totalCount) + country appearances count (= itemCount), grouped by country code.
 * additional information for each country needs to be fetched from a REST API.